zacrogers/MozziStep/README.md

 # MozziStep
-Arduino 8 step sequencer, built with Mozzi
+Arduino 8 step sequencer, built with Mozzi (in the process of migrating from arduino lib to direct register addressing)